Upshur County Court Records

 Requesting Family Court Records

-Submit an in-person or mail request to:
+Submit in-person or mail requests to:

 Upshur County District Clerk